Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 - In cases of emergency:

 The Executive Committee is authorized to spend up to $25,000 for emergency situations as defined.
 All such expenditures will be reflected on a MAPE income/expense statement.
-This statement will be presented to the next scheduled meeting of the Finance Committee and the Board of Directors for review.
-The Board of Directors must be convened to authorize emergency moneys up to an additional over the initial $25,000 or more.
+This statement will be presented to the next scheduled meeting of the Board of Directors' Finance Workgroup and the Board of Directors for review.
+The Board of Directors must be convened to authorize emergency moneys over the initial $25,000.
 The same procedures for accounting will be followed.

 - Maintenance of essential daily operations.

 - Commitment, renting, or replacing temporary locations that are necessary due to fire, storm, floods, electrical and utility disasters, or other unforeseen circumstances that prevent normal MAPE activities.